-Students who plan to take the full-time MBA program on the main campus are advised that there are required course sequences which must be met (particularly in the Finance emphasis).
-In order to avoid scheduling problems and a delay in the completion of their program, all students should coordinate their arrival on campus with the department.
+Students who plan to take the full-time MBA program on the main campus are advised that there are required course sequences which must be met.
+The best time to start the MBA program is at the beginning of the first semester (June) or the beginning of the second semester (October), in order to avoid scheduling problems and a delay in the completion of their program.
+All students should coordinate their arrival on campus with the Business Department (business@aiias.edu).

-Hold a four-year baccalaureate degree or its equivalent, with a minimum GPA of 3.00 (four-point scale).
+- Hold a four-year baccalaureate degree or its equivalent, with a minimum GPA of 3.00 (four-point scale). - Demonstrated English proficiency (see Admission Requirements p.
+20).

 - 1. Demonstrate a solid understanding in each of the following areas:

-- Accounting
+- · Accounting

-- Economics (Macro- and Microeconomics)
+- Economics (Macro-and Microeconomics)

 - Management (Theory and History)

 - Statistics (and Probability)